Moseco/sagase/README.md

 Thanks to [Electronic Dictionary Research and Development Group](http://www.edrdg.org/) for managing the source vocab and kanji dictionary files.

+Thanks to [Tatoeba](https://tatoeba.org) for managing the Japanese-English example sentence pairs.

 Thanks to the [KanjiVG project](http://kanjivg.tagaini.net/) for the kanji stroke order and kanji component data.

+Thanks to the [creator of MeCab](https://taku910.github.io/mecab) for the Japanese text analyzer and tokenizer.

 Thanks to [mifunetoshiro on Github](https://github.com/mifunetoshiro/kanjium) for providing the pitch accent data.